FuturaIO/futuraio.github.com/_posts/2013-06-09-the-state-of-interaction-prototyping.md

 So, if Web Product designers are working much more on the codebase for products - Why aren't iOS Product designers getting into Xcode and working on the codebase as well?
 Amazingly enough, Xcode offers much more GUI based design options that ST2 and the command line working on a web product.
 Could it just be that Xcode or Cocoa is a much more intimidating hurdle?
 Do designers need more tools to bridge the gap?

 Both could be the case.
 However, this is an interesting behavior/trend to watch.
-I think some other tools like [PaintCode](http://www.paintcodeapp.com/) and [Spark Inspector](http://sparkinspector.com/) are going to bridge the gap for designers to get more comfortable working on the iOS codebase.
+Other tools like [PaintCode](http://www.paintcodeapp.com/) and [Spark Inspector](http://sparkinspector.com/) are going to bridge the gap for designers to get more comfortable working on the iOS codebase.